rnnbrwn/ronnie-fyi/posts/continuous-integration.md

 What I might do is setup a staging repo and sub-domain, in case I want to work on any major changes but, for now, that's good enough for a Saturday night.

-NB I appreciate that there's more to Continuous Integration than just this, calm doon.
+NB I appreciate that there's more to Continuous Integration than just this, calm doon..